maxmekiska/Cerberus/README.md

 Standard supports the following architectures:

-- MLP
+- Multilayer Perceptron (MLP)
-- LSTM
+- Long short-term memory (LSTM)
-- CNN
+- Convolutional neural network (CNN)
-- BI-LSTM
+- Bidirectional long-short term memory (BI-LSTM)

 Hybrid supports:

-- CNN-LSTM
+- Convolutional neural network + Long short-term memory (CNN-LSTM)
-- CNN-BI-LSTM
+- Convolutional neural network + Bidirectional long-short term memory (CNN-BI-LSTM)

-Please note that each model is supported by a prior input data pre-processing procedure which allows to set how many datapoints should look a model look back for a prediction, how many datapoints should be predicted into the future, how many subsequences should be considered (only for hybrid architectures) and what scaling should be applied.
+Please note that each model is supported by a prior input data pre-processing procedure which allows to set how many datapoints should look a model look back for a prediction, how many datapoints should be predicted into the future, how many sub-sequences should be considered (only for hybrid architectures) and what scaling should be applied.

 The following scikit-learn scaling procedures are supported: